v2pan/Master_thesis/README.md

 1. Retrieve the relevant tables necessary for the predicate calculus query.
 2. Use *schema level information* from the retrieved tables, like key constraints, data types and column names, to generate an initial SQL query.
 3. Use a LLM to modify the initial SQL query to account for the residual noise using *data level information*, the data itself.
 The modification is to be achieved through a translation based approach.
 The **soft binding** step, central to the query pipeline, involves mapping semantically equivalent terms.
 It consists in binding one variable to another.
-Repassing Example ( WHERE animal.category = 'dog') it would be binding the instances of 'Hund', 'perro' and 'chien' to 'dog'.
+Repassing Example ( WHERE animal.category = 'dog') it would be binding the instances of 'perro' and 'chien' to 'dog'.
 The possible modifications in the query might be:
     * Modifying problematic JOIN statements through the CASE statement
     * Modifying problematic WHERE statements through extensions with the OR statement
 4. Execute the modified query against the database and return both the query and the resulting dataset to the user.